The Cost of Not Testing an Email

 Let’s look at the cost of email testing from another angle – the amount you spend testing vs. the amount you could lose.

-Let’s say our email marketing team has an annual email testing subscription that costs $68/month, which is the cost of the Email on Acid All Access plan.
+Let’s say our email marketing team has an annual email testing subscription that costs $112/month, which is the cost of the Email on Acid Premium plan.

 Using this formula, you can look at email testing services and find out whether the cost to test outweighs the value of the emails you are sending.
 Below are pricing summaries for a few of the top paid testing tools on the market:

-- Litmus – Annual plans start at $79/month for Basic, $159/month for Plus and $399/month for Pro.
+- Litmus – Annual plans start at $79/month for Basic, $159/month for Plus.
 Each plan includes varying features (email previews, spam testing, code editor integrations, analytics and more).

-- testi.@ – Plans include $7 for two days, $14 for 31 days and $50 for six months.
-Each plan includes testing across 50 email clients, but other features vary depending on the plan.
+- testi.@ – Plans include $20 for 31 days with Pro Testing.
+The Pro Testing plan includes testing across 80 email clients, but other features vary depending on the plan.

 - Mailtrap – Paid plans include a $9.99/month “Fly-trap” and $24.99/month “Bee-trap,” each with varying features and different limits on previews.
 Mailtrap also has a free, basic plan.

-- Email on Acid – Annual plans start at $44/month for Basic, $68/month for All Access and $260/month for Professional.
+- Email on Acid – Annual plans start at $73/month for Basic, $112/month for Premium, and $424/month for Professional.
 Each plan includes unlimited email previews, but other features vary depending on the package.
+Complete pricing plans can be found here.

 Is Email Testing Worth the Money?